cameronmclean/hyperPatterns/Schemas.md

 Schemas for *couchdb*

-Here is the internal representation of all pattern documents that node and couchdb wrangle into protopatterns or the final JSON-LD / representations that are sent.
-These are what is stored
+Here is the internal representation of all pattern documents stored in couchdb that node.js wrangles into protopatterns or the final JSON-LD / representations that are sent.
+These are what is stored -

 *@Context Doc*
 {